Most Famous Guests: Victor Hugo, Charlie Chaplin, Coco Chanel.

 The hotel itself, including its spacious and elegant rooms and suites, is equally stunning and the entire experience is one which will satisfy even the most discerning of luxury hotel aficionados.
 It has four restaurants to choose from all of which are excellent quality but with one particularly stealing the show; the 2 Michelin starred Anne-Sophie Pic at Beau-Rivage Palace.

-Add to that some chic bars and lounges, some very opulent Cinq Mondes spa facilities, tennis courts, swimming pools, hot tubs, and from beginning to end extremely high levels of service, and it becomes easy to understand why Beau Rivage Palace is one of Switzerland’s very best luxury hotel resorts.
+Add to that some chic bars and lounges, some very opulent Cinq Mondes spa facilities, tennis courts, swimming pools, hot tubs, and from beginning to end extremely high levels of service, and it becomes easy to understand why Beau Rivage Palace is one of Switzerland’s very best luxury hotels.

 It is also a place of great historical and political importance with, on 24 July 1923, the Treaty of Lausanne being signed here and, in April 2015, negotiations on the Iran nuclear deal framework taking place with foreign ministers from Iran, the U.S.A. and the European Union amongst others.

 They have 168 rooms to choose from including 34 top of the range suites.
 All of them are as spacious and luxurious as you would expect from such a hotel with high ceilings and elegant furniture.

 The accommodation is spread over two buildings, the original hotel, built back in 1861, and the slightly newer (1908) Palace building.
 The accommodation in both buildings don’t stray much from their Belle Epoque era origins, with plush fabrics, patterned walls, prime mahogany furniture, soothing colours and careful lighting.
 The bathrooms are a definite highlight too, they come with jacuzzi-baths and a nice range of Cinq Mondes bath products.